#{ServerName}

 The 3 miles of golden sands here will certainly excite any dog who loves an adventure.
 Walk along the beach and then head up to Brean Down – the views over the sea and countryside all around are magnificent and, if you like a bit of history, have a look around the Iron Age fort.

 Keep dogs on leads up here as it can be dangerous at the edges.
-Word on the street is that there are always tennis balls on the beach left behind by careless pooches, so there is scope for lots of playtime with other doggies.
+Word on the street is that there are always tennis balls on the beach, left behind by other dogs, so there is scope for lots of playtime with fellow doggies.
 Read our guide to find out even more about Somerset's dog-friendly beaches.

 Good to know